 Step 3.
 Once the download is complete, click on "Fix Now" and the program will immediately start to repair the iPad.
 After that, this WiFi connection issue will get fixed.

-If you have run into the problem of iPad won't to WiFi recently, then don't hesitate to try the 10 easy methods we show you above.
+If you have run into the problem of iPad won't connect to WiFi recently, then don't hesitate to try the 10 easy methods we show you above.
 Hope your iPad is connecting to Wi-Fi again.
 If not, your iPad may have a hardware issue.
 You'd better visit a local Apple Store to get your iPad repaired.

 Fay J. Melton has explored the area of technology and software for more than 5 years and he is enthusiastic about helping users solve various technology issues.